Modern Day Marine 2026 (B-Roll)

-U.S. Marines attend Modern Day Marine 2026 at the Walter E. Washington Convention Center, Washington, D.C., April 28, 2026.
-Modern Day Marine is a military exposition exclusively organized for the Marine Corps to showcase the newest technology and warfighting innovations from amphibious assault vehicles to drones and more.
+U.S. Marines, Sailors and civilians attend Modern Day Marine 2026 at the Walter E. Washington Convention Center, Washington, D.C., April 29, 2026.
+MDM is an annual event that allows the service to showcase modernization efforts, explore innovation solutions and discuss future operational challenges.
 (U.S. Marine Corps video by Cpl.
-Abigail Hutcheson)
+Christopher Prelle)

 |Date Taken: